stat_dens1d_labels() Sets values mapped to the

 unlabelled points the corresponding rows in data need to be retained but

-labels replaced with the empty character string, ""
+labels replaced with the empty character string, "".
+Function

 from 'ggrepel' because it drops the observations.